krownlesskev/gh-pages-portfolio/README.md

 ### `To view this project:`

-visit the gh-pages , or clone this git and run npm start.
+visit the gh-pages: https://krownlesskev.github.io/gh-pages-portfolio/ , or clone this git and run npm start.